 "The ship needs to be kicked started, so Balls offers to use his heart-drive to assist; meanwhile Kevin and Stuart try to persuade Galileo Galilei to invent the pendulum clock."

-On this day in 2012, Green Lantern: The Animated Series aired "Reboot."
-This was the fifteenth episode of its only season, and here's the plot summary compliments of TV.com:
+On this day in 2012 (in the U.S.), Green Lantern: The Animated Series aired "Reboot."
+Officially, this was the fifteenth episode of its only season, and here's the plot summary compliments of TV.com:

 "When the Anti-Monitor makes his presence known, Hal turns to Kilowog and Aya for assistance."